WillACosta/willACosta/README.md

 ---

-Hi there!
+Hi!
 I'm William, currently, I'm a front-end developer and I study about technologys of Back-End, DevOps and a little bit about UI/UX.
 I like always updated and read about clean code, SOLID, and other best coding practices.

 <br>